Mireiawen/parkman-coding-task/README.md

 ## Code
 Code is written to run on PHP 7.3, and JSON functions require the 7.3.
 No external libraries or frameworks are used.

 The code is split to have database models separate from the views.
-Although there is only one view at the moment that lists garages, adding more for example country or company listing should be relatively easy.

 Requests will return HTTP response code and JSON error message in case of errors.